-Not an 'invasive'
+Not an `invasive'

-Despite bamboo's almost unearthly growth rate, it's not on the state's list of invasive species, nor is it likely to be anytime soon, experts say.
+In spite of bamboo's almost unearthly growth rate, it's not on the state's list of invasive species, nor is it likely to be anytime soon, experts say.

 "Right now, bamboo isn't meeting enough criteria to be considered as even potentially invasive," said Donna Ellis, senior extension educator and co-chairwoman of the Connecticut Invasive Plant Working Group.
 "This is not to say that it isn't causing problems for homeowners, particularly along property lines, but because of the nature of where it's growing, it's not posing a threat to the natural habitat."

-Still, yellow groove bamboo has been banned or limited elsewhere, including in several communities in Delaware, New York, Maryland, Pennsylvania and Florida and even in Australia.
+Still, yellow-groove bamboo has been banned or limited elsewhere, including in several communities in Delaware, New York, Maryland, Pennsylvania and Florida and even in Australia.
 In 2011, Sag Harbor, N.Y., enacted a ban, but it was quickly repealed.

 A neighbor problem

-"The problem isn't with bamboo, it's with neighbors," said Mike Johnson, who grows bamboo professionally at his Summer Hill Nursery in Madison, which sells plants wholesale to nurseries and garden centers.
+"The problem isn't with bamboo, it's with neighbors," said Mike Johnson, who grows bamboo professionally at his Summer Hill Nursery in Madison, which sells plants wholesale to other nurseries and garden centers.

-Johnson said that whenever he sells bamboo, he makes sure that the buyers are aware of what they're dealing with.
+Johnson said that whenever he sells bamboo, he also makes sure that the buyers are aware of what they're dealing with.

 "I also sell the barrier to them at cost," he said.
 "But when you mention `barrier,' some people won't hear of it.
 I've had cases in which people have said, `I don't want a barrier -- I just want to get back at my neighbor.' "